-The earliest tales in Arabian Nights may be from India and Persia, and some scholars have seen an ultimate Indian origin for the works.
-Indian folklore is clearly represented by animal stories made like those in ancient Sanskrit fables.
-The influence of such as the Panchatantra is particularly notable.
-And old Buddhist tales, Jataka Tales are more or less copied in the Arabian Nights too.
+The earliest tales in Arabian Nights may be from India and Persia.
+Several scholars have seen an ultimate Indian origin for the works.
+Indian folklore is represented by animal stories made like those in ancient Sanskrit fables.
+Tales from the Panchatantra are particularly notable.
+And old Buddhist tales, Jataka Tales are more or less copied in the Arabian Nights.

-Somewhere in the 900s CE, the brilliant Abu Abd-Allah Muhammed el-Gahsjgari formed the Arabian Nights.
-Since then the work has been vastly popular, first in the Orient, and since the beginning of the 1600s in France, Europe, and America too.
+Somewhere in the 900s CE, the brilliant storyteller Abu abd-Allah Muhammed el-Gahshigar formed the Arabian Nights.
+Since then the work has been vastly popular, first in the Orient, and since the beginning of the 1600s in France, the rest of Europe, and America too.
 There have been changes and additions to it.
 The most important one was done by the French orientalist Galland who inserted ten new stories.
 Among them were "Aladdin and the lamp" and "Ali Baba and the Forty Robbers": tales from the Middle East, but not of the Nights.

 Transplanted Tales Are Common

 It is easily seen in the latest classification catalogue of international folktales that many European folk tales derive from the Arabian Nights and further (cf. Uther 2004).

 A few retold tales from Arabian Nights on the coming pages are presented one by one and not nested, much as Waldemar Brøgger (1911-91) did in a very readable, nearly complete six-volumed translation from 1950.

 Tales that are told, tend to get transposed; it is typical where stories are passed on orally for a long time.
 The setting is changed to reflect what listeners tend to know about, the animals likewise, and so on.
 It is a matter of appropriating the stories to make them serve young and old better.

 So it quite often happens fo "imported tales" that: